 Handmade in the English Lake District

 Open up a jar of Hawkshead Relish, handmade in the pretty south Lakeland village of Hawkshead.
-Enjoy a condiment of miniature chunks of regional delicacies, such as damson, and toasted crushed spices that will lift any dining experience.
+Enjoy a condiment blending regional delicacies such as damson with toasted crushed spices from the East.

-Wrapped in an unchanged black and white packaging, the story of Hawkshead Relish is firmly rooted in the whitewashed and black framed windows of it namesake village.
+Wrapped in an classic black and white packaging, the story of Hawkshead Relish is firmly rooted in the whitewashed and black framed windows of it namesake village.

 We were invited to find out more.